All Products

 • Standard Mode: The resources of the instance are retained and continue to be billed after you stop the instance.

-• Economical Mode: After you stop the instance, the following events occur:
+• Economical Mode (Formerly Known as No Fees for Stopped Instances): After you stop the instance, the following events occur:

-• Billing for the following resources of the instance stops: computing resources (vCPUs and memory), image, and public bandwidth of the static public IP address (if any) that uses the pay-by-bandwidth metering method.
+• Billing for the following resources of the instance stops: computing resources (vCPUs and memory), images, and public bandwidth of the static public IP address (if any) that uses the pay-by-bandwidth metering method.

-• The vCPUs, memory, and static public IP address of the instance are recycled.
-The private IP address of the instance is retained.
-When you restart the instance, the restart operation may fail and the static public IP address of the instance may change.
+• The vCPUs, memory, and public IP address are released.
+The private IP address is retained.
+When you restart the instance, it may fail to start or its public IP address may change.

 Important

-• The static public IP address of the instance may change.
-If an instance uses a static public IP address, the static public IP address is recycled when you stop the instance in economical mode.
-When you restart the instance, a new static public IP address is assigned to the instance, which may be different from the recycled static public IP address.
+• Public IP address change risk: If an instance is assigned a public IP address, the address is released when you stop the instance in Economical Mode.
+When you restart the instance, a new public IP address is assigned to it, which may be different from the original one.

 When the instance is stopped, the instance enters the Stopped state.